octo-technology-downunder/gcp-app-engine-flex-with-go/README.md

 GCP is using a yaml configuration file to know how to deploy your application, let's create it.

-Create an **app.yaml** file to describe you application, for that you can use the existing **app.yaml.template** as example.
+Create an **app.yaml** file to describe your application, for that you can use the existing **app.yaml.template** as an example.

 Only 2 lines required are:
 - `env: flex`, type of Google App Engine (GAE) project, GCP provided 2 type of environment: [Flexible or Standard](https://cloud.google.com/appengine/docs/the-appengine-environments).
 - `runtime: go`, to tell GAE which runtime do you want to use.

-I would also recommend to set the `service: YOUR_APP_NAME`, if not you application will be deployed in the default one (hope you are alone on your project if it is the case).
+I would also recommend setting the `service: YOUR_APP_NAME`, if not your application will be deployed in the default one (hope you are alone on your project if it is the case).

 Please refer to the [official documentation](https://cloud.google.com/appengine/docs/flexible/python/configuring-your-app-with-app-yaml) to see all available options you could put in this file.